sachin19183/sachin19183.github.io/_posts/system/2026-03-29-building-thesilentwarrior.md

 * Pages rendered
 * Everything looked fine

-Until I tried to organize it.
+As i kept on adding post on different topics at random which included gcp, ml, llm etc, i noticed that there was no proper way of navigating through the posts as it was a sequence sorted via dates mentioned in the filename and not the topics.
+So, I tried to organize it.

 ---

-## Phase 2: “I Want a Docker Page”
+## Phase 2: “I Want a Category wise Page”

-I didn’t just want posts.
+I didn’t just want posts.I wanted structure:

-I wanted structure:

 * A **Docker page**
 * A **GCP page**